ZitaoTech/BBP9983-USB_BLE_Keyboard/README.md

 # BBP9983-USB_BLE_Keyboard
 An ultra portable Keyboard Mouse Combo using the original Blackberry P9983 keyboard

+## <a name='What to do when you first get this keyboard  '>What to do when you first get this keyboard   </a>
+Here are a few steps to connect the keyboard with your device when you first get hands on this keyboard:
+1. Put the battery into the keyboard: The pictures shows you how to correctly put the battery into the keyboard.
+2. Power the keyboard on by sliding the red switch to the right side:
+3. You can see the backlight under the keyboard area is turned on, press the aA key on the right under area to enter layer 3 and you can see the backlight under the pannel for the 4 big buttons starts to breath.
+4. Press the fitst big button on the left and double tap the trackpad: Now the keyboard has cleared the early pairing informations and is ready to pair with a new device.
+For the keyboard, this device is remembered as device 1.
+5. Check the Bluetooth setting on your device and pair with the kaybord and now you can type with the keyboard.

+## <a name='Multidevice connect  '>Multidevice connect   </a>
+The keyboard can be paired with up to 4 devices and can be switch between them very quickly.
+Here are a few steps showing how you connect the keyboard with a new device when you have already paired with a first device:
+1. Enter Layer 3 by pressing the aA key on the right under area and you can see the backlight under the pannel for the 4 big buttons starts to breath.
+2. Press the second or third or fourth big button key dependen on which number you want the keyboard to remember.
+3. Double tap the trackpad to clear the early pairing information to make sure it is now pairing with a new device.
+4. Operate on you device to pair with the keyboard
+5. If you want to switch to another device, enter layer 3 and press the big button that is match with your early operation, **don't double tap the trackpad this time.**

+**Out of range problem**:
+Assume that the keyboard is connected with 2 devices：device 1 and device 2.
+If you turn on the keyboard, the keyboard will first connect with device1.
+And now you put the device 1 out of the communication range of the keyboard, then the keyboard will look for the device that is already paired, that would be the device 2 and stay connected with it.
+If you put device 1 back into the communication range, the keyboard will still stay connected with device 2, if you want to type with device 1, you need reboot the keyboard or enter layer 3 and select BT device 1.

+## <a name='How to delete the pairing  '>How to delete the pairing   </a>
+If you don't want the keyboard to connect with some device that you paired before, here are a few steps that you should do to delete the pairing:
+1. On the keyboard side: switch to the device that you want to delete by entering layer 3 and press the right big button.
+2. Go to the Bluetooth setting page of the device and delete the Bluetooth pairing with the keyboard.
+3. Now on the keyboard side: Enter Layer 3 and double tap the trackpad to delete the pairing information that is stored in the keyboard.
+**In brief, if you want to delete the pairing, make sure to operate on both sides that the pairing information is deleted.**

+## <a name='USB&BLE Output select  '>USB&BLE Output select   </a>
+This keyboard supportes both USB and BLE output, here are some basic logics of the output select:

+By default, output is sent to BLE when both USB and BLE are connected.

+If the keyboard wasn't connected to any device or is out of the communication distance with a paired device, the output would be USB.

+Once you toggle the output between USB and BLE by entering layer 3 and hold space key for more than a half second.
+The keyboard will remember this if you don't make any change for more than 1 seconds.

+## <a name='Backlight/LED control  '> Backlight/LED control   </a>
+There are 4 LED controls on this keyboard:
+**1. Charging LED**: the read led on the left side of the keyboard indicates if the battery of the keyboard is fully charged.
+When the battery is being charged, the light shows like this.
+When the battery is fully charged, the led will go out.
+**2. Side Keyboard backlight**: When you power the keyboard on, the backlight of the Left and Right side of the keyboard area will be turned on immediately.
+If the keyboard doesn't detect any key press for more than 30 seconds, the whole keyboard backlight will be turned off.
+Also the brightness of the backlight can be manuelly set.
+You can find the related action on layer 3.
+The brightness of the keyboard backlight is set at 40% by default.
+The brightness adjustment step  in percent is 10%.
+**3. Middle Keyboard backlight**: The backlight of the middle area of the keyboard works as indicator of the current number of layer.
+At Layer 2, the backlight will start blinking.
+At Layer3, the backlight will start breathing.
+The two GIFs will show you the animation of the middle keyboard backlight.
+**Layer2 effect**:
+**Layer3 effect**:
+**4. Trackpad backlight**: The backlight of the trackpad works as indicator of capslock.
+When capslock is on, the backlight will be turned on and also the trackpad will work as scroll wheel.
+You can now sweep your finger on the trackpad to quickly browse a webpage or file.

 ## <a name='How to update the firmware  '> How to update the firmware   </a>
 This keyboard uses the bootloader from [nice!nano](https://nicekeyboards.com/nice-nano).
 Here are the steps that you need to do to update the firmware: